 1 large red onion, sliced thinly

-Rinse dry beans, add to a soup pot and cover with cold water by about 2.”
+Rinse dry beans, add to a soup pot and cover with cold water by about 2 inches.
 Soak overnight.
-Alternatively, bring to a boil and cook for 3 minutes on an active simmer.
-Then turn off the flame and steep for about an hour or until all beans have rehydrated and sunk below the surface.
+Alternatively, bring to a boil and simmer for 3 minutes.
+Then turn off the flame and steep for about an hour or until all beans have rehydrated and sunk under the surface.

-Drain beans of their soaking water.
-Refill with fresh cool water, covering the beans by 2” (about 8 cups).
-Throw in sage leaves and garlic cloves.
-Simmer until quite soft but intact and fragrant, which could take 30 minutes or 1 hour, depending on the age of your beans.
+Drain beans.
+Refill the pot with 8 cups of fresh cool water, which should cover the beans by about 2”.
+Throw in the sage leaves and garlic cloves.
+Simmer until the beans are tender but intact and the broth is fragrant, which could take as little as 30 minutes or as much an hour depending on the age of your beans.

-If you are using canned beans, rinse well.
-Heat the water, and add the sage and garlic and cook until soft.
-Reserve ¼ of the beans, and purée the rest with the cooked garlic and sage and a little of the broth in a food processor or food mill.
-Return the puréed beans to the soup pot, saving the whole beans for later.
+Reserve ¼ of the cooked or canned beans.
+Transfer the rest, together with the cooked garlic and sage and ¼ cup of the garlic-sage broth to a food processor and purée.
+Alternatively, use a food mill with the large disc.
+Stir the puréed beans back into the soup pot, reserving the whole beans for later.

-In a very large skillet, sweat the onions over low heat for 10 minutes until softened.
+In a large over-proof sauté pan, sweat the onions over low heat for 10 minutes until softened.

-Add the diluted tomato paste, carrots, celery, and chopped parsley, cooking until soft and fragrant.
+Add the diluted tomato paste, carrots, celery, and chopped parsley, cooking until soft and fragrant, about 10 minutes.

-Add the greens now, thyme, and potatoes and if the mix is getting dry, add 1 cup of the bean broth.
-Simmer covered, stirring occasionally, and cook for 5-10 minutes to blend all the flavors.
+Add the lacinato kale, savoy cabbage, and Swiss chard, one half of the thyme, and potatoes to the skillet and if the mix is getting dry, add 1 cup of the bean broth.
+Cover and gently simmer, stirring occasionally for 10 minutes to allow the flavors to meld.

 Slice the bread ½”-5/8” thick.
-Traditionally the bread was stale or if fresh, dried and roasted over a flame but you can toast it until it’s dry and crisp.
+Traditionally stale Tuscan bread was used but you can toast yours until dry and crisp.
 Rub the surface with a raw clove of garlic.